Frequently asked questions for Girls Journeying Together groups.

 Mothers are invited to join the group for a session halfway through the course and will also be essential to share in the final celebration.
 They are also encouraged to meet up while their daughters participate in the girls’ group sessions and will be given questions to discuss that will have relevance to what the girls will be covering.

 The taster session is free.
-After that each monthly session will cost around £45 (unless your group is subsidised in which case it will be less) with the expectation that your daughter will earn £5 of that herself (we’ll help her figure out how).
+After that each monthly session will cost between £20-45 with the expectation that your daughter will earn £5 of that herself (we’ll help her figure out how).

 Her facilitator writes a letter to each girl after every session and is available by text or email.
 We also check in with you after the first few sessions to ask if there is anything you would particularly like us to cover in your daughter’s group, although what the girls share in our sessions is confidential.